 - A 2009 study titled Senile hair graying: H2O2-mediated oxidative stress affects human hair color by blunting methionine sulfoxide repair.

-Neither of these studies show that catalase supplementing stops or reverses gray hair.
-I provide them in the hopes that they will help others who are investigating this topic.
+Neither of these studies shows that catalase supplementing stops or reverses gray hair.

 Picrorhiza Kurroa

-According to the Invite Health website Picrorhiza is “helpful in boosting the body’s Catalase production.”
-So, I searched the National Library of Medicine for:
+According to the Invite Health website, Picrorhiza is “helpful in boosting the body’s Catalase level.”

 Other Gray Hair Supplements

-Update.
-In May 13, 2013, the makers of Go Away Gray and Get Away Gray have settled charges made by the Federal Trade Commission (FTC) about claims made pertaining to these supplements.
+On May 13, 2013, the makers of Go Away Gray and Get Away Gray settled charges made by the Federal Trade Commission (FTC) about claims made pertaining to these supplements.
 Here is the FTC Press Release.

 Can We Absorb Catalase?